Ten Easy Steps to Change a Flat Tire

 10 – Lower your car

 Finally, lower your vehicle to the ground.
 Remove the jack and block.
-Then, you can tighten the lug nuts, in the proper sequence.
+Then, you can tighten the lug nuts as much as possible, in the proper sequence.
 There you have it!
 It’s all done, and you are set to go.

 More than anything else, always consult your owner’s manual for instructions and warnings for driving.
 You should always be on the right track, whether you are changing your tires or driving.